maflcko/b-c-gui-translations-review/reviews/lt.md

         <translation>Antraštė: %1
 </translation>

 YES
-The translation "Antraštė" is Lithuanian for "headline" or "title," not "label" in the sense of a tag or descriptor as used in Bitcoin context.
-The correct Lithuanian word for "Label" (a tag or descriptor) is "Žymė."
+The translation of "Label" as "Antraštė" is incorrect in this context.
+"Antraštė" means "headline" or "title," not "label."
+The correct Lithuanian word for "label" (particularly in the Bitcoin UI context) is "Etiketė."

 Correct translation:
-Žymė: %1
+Etiketė: %1
 ```

 ```
         <source>Copy change</source>
         <translation>Kopijuoti keisti</translation>

 YES
-The translation "Kopijuoti keisti" incorrectly translates the phrase.
-In the Bitcoin context, "change" refers to the leftover amount returned in a transaction, not the verb "to change."
-Here, "Copy change" means "copy the change amount," so "change" should be a noun.
-The correct Lithuanian translation should use a noun form for "change," for example:
+The translation "Kopijuoti keisti" is inaccurate in Lithuanian.
+The English term "change" in the Bitcoin context means "likutis" or "grąža" (the returned amount in a transaction), not "keisti" (which means "to change" as a verb).

 Correct translation:
 Kopijuoti grąžą
 ```